-Bolder Advocacy's Technical Assistance Hotline: Bolder Advocacy's free Technical Assistance Hotline team can help nonprofits and attorneys with questions about the content covered by this Practical Guidance.
-You can contact Bolder Advocacy's team of experts by e-mailing Bolder Advocacy at advocacy@afj.org or calling 866-NP-LOBBY (866-675-6229) during standard business hours.
+Bolder Advocacy's Technical Assistance Hotline: Bolder Advocacy's free Technical Assistance Hotline team can help nonprofits and attorneys with questions on the content covered in this Practical Guidance.
+You can contact Bolder Advocacy's team of experts by emailing Bolder Advocacy at advocacy@afj.org or calling during standard business hours at 866-NP-LOBBY (866-675-6229).

 Your state or local nonprofit coordinating group: Most states have several nonprofit coordinating groups that you can seek advice from.
-Some of these groups coordinate programming with their members and offer free or reduced price access to canvassing tools, voter lists, and more.
-If you are having trouble locating such a group in your area, please reach out to the Democracy Capacity Project at info@democracycapacity.org for referrals.
+Some groups coordinate programming with their members and offer free or reduced-price access to canvassing tools, voter lists, and more.
+If you are having trouble locating your local group, please reach out to the Democracy Capacity Project at info@democracycapacity.org for referrals.